South Indian Federation of Fishermen Societies: Documentation Centre

 SIFFS is in the process of standardising its documentation system.
 The documentation centre at present has 1,265 books that include 824 fishery related books coming under seven main categories and 20 sub-categories and 441 non-fishery books falling under 11 categories.

 Year-wise/issue number wise compilation of fishery and general/non-fishery journals has been undertaken and the documentation centre now boasts of 43 volumes consisting of 3,950 articles.
 Significantly, the compilation includes 3,531 articles extending to 36 volumes spanning across 335 issues pertaining to the fisheries sector.
 The Documentation Centre also has put together 7 volumes of general journals incorporating 43 issues and 419 articles.

 The Documentation Centre also maintains 17 files that contain articles, news, brochures and other miscellaneous information.

 Executive Leadership

 The first Chief Executive of SIFFS was Mr V. Vivekanandan, who joined SIFFS in 1982 after passing out of IRMA who continued until 1994.
 Satish Babu, also an alumnus of IRMA, was the next Chief Executive, holding the position from 1994 to 2000.
-S.Ephrem was the next Chief Executive of SIFFS, (2000-2011), followed by Julian Teelar (2011-2015) and X. Joseph (2015-).
+S.Ephrem was the next Chief Executive of SIFFS, (2000-2011), followed by Julian Teelar (2011-2015) and X. Joseph (2015-2025).
+From the year 2025 Mr. John Bosco A is the current CEO of SIFFS.